neo451/lit.nvim/README.md

 Write your config in markdown in `.config/nvim/init.md`:

-1. autho/repo or url as heading, if something is a dependency/library, just put it before the thing that depends on it
+1. author/repo or url -> heading

 ```markdown
 # nvim-lua/plenary.nvim